firebase/firebase-js-sdk/.changeset/thirty-suits-switch.md

 "@firebase/firestore": patch
 ---

-Fixes an issue that prevented Timestamps to be used via `update()` when connected to the Emulator
+Fixed an issue that prevented Timestamps from being used via `update()` when connected to the Emulator